microbit-matt-hillsdon/keyosd/README.md

 **⚠️ This runs JavaScript from this project with full access to your current browser tab**

 ### Script tag

-Just include the script.
+Include the script in your HTML file.
 KeyOSD will automatically initialize:

 ```html
 <script src="https://microbit-matt-hillsdon.github.io/keyosd/v0/keyosd.js"></script>